demitry/az-204/Section 7 - Develop for Azure Storage - Azure Storage Accounts.md

 ## Storage Accounts - Access Tiers

+### Hot tier (default) - accessed frequently, highest storage costs, but the lowest access costs

+### Cool tier - infrequently accessed. min 30 days. lower storage costs and higher access costs compared to the hot tier

+### Archive tier - rarely accessed, flexible latency requirements. minimum 180 days

+Azure Storage access tiers include:

+- Cool tier - infrequently accessed. min 30 days. lower storage costs and higher access costs compared to the hot tier
+- Archive tier - rarely accessed, flexible latency requirements. minimum 180 days
+- Hot tier (default) - accessed frequently, highest storage costs, but the lowest access costs

 ## Lab - Hot and the Cool Access Tier

+stacc10001 | Configuration

+Blob access tier (default)

+- Cool
+- Hot (default)

+this setting is for blob storage accounts

+stacc10001 | Containers -> data - Access tier is hot for all

+if you create st acc, New St Acc -> Advanced

+Blob storage
+Access tier
+- **Hot**: Frequently accessed data and day-to-day usage scenarios
+- **Cool**: Infrequently accessed data and backup scenarios

+**Archived could be set on the blob level**

+stacc10001 | Configuration -> Change to Cool -> Save

+for all items in blob the Access tier is cool

+storage price ↓ and access price ↑

 ## Lab - Storage Accounts - Archive Access Tier

+blob object -> Change tier -> Archive

+Setting the access tier to "Archive" will make your blob inaccessible until it is rehydrated back to "Hot" or "Cool", which may take several hours.

+Save

+This blob is currently archived and can't be downloaded.
+Rehydrate the blob by copying and pasting it in the desired storage account to download or change the blob’s tier to hot or cool.

+storage cost - is the min

+archive process could take time

+cannot download

+**rehydrate** back to "Hot" or "Cool" - Change Tier

+rehydrate priority: Standard or High

 ## Lifecycle Management Policies